 Doctor Doom returned to this universe in a series of one shots and found it in ruins with supervillains running rampant.
 He eventually managed to bring this Earth into the main Marvel Universe, taking the position of its new Counter-Earth.

 An Onslaught Reborn miniseries featured an alternate version of the Heroes Reborn universe.
 There's also a 2018 storyline of Fantastic Four involving the Heroes Reborn universe.
-There is an announced "Heroes Reborn" arc for Jason Aaron's Avengers, but it has no relation other than the name.
+There is a "Heroes Reborn" arc for The Avengers (Jason Aaron), but it has no relation other than the name.

 - Heroes Reborn: Fantastic Four

 - Heroes Reborn: Captain America

 - Heroes Reborn: The Avengers